RomyxR/kovyor/README.md

 ```bash
 ./kovyor.sh
 ```
-### Аdvice
+> [!TIP]
-By the way, you can omit the Index file if it doesn't exist, but the quality may be lower.
+> By the way, you can omit the Index file if it doesn't exist, but the quality may be lower.

 ## Acknowledgments